Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Proofs of Theorem ( a ) for and Corollary

-Equipped with the above decomposition of a graph we now state a few lemmas that help us to prove the large deviations upper bound.
+at the large deviations scale for $\Graph=\G(n,p)$.
+This will then imply that on ${\rm UT}_\lambda$ the maximum eigenvalue of the rest of the graph must be large which will yield the desired probability upper bound.}

+\corA{To carry out this task we need a few lemmas}.
 The first lemma yields a bound on the number of moderate and high degree vertices in the two neighborhood of any given vertex.
 To state this lemma let us introduce the following notation.

 For any $v \in [n]$ we let

 and